rmetzler/bliki/wiki/devops/self-daemonization-sucks.md

 [DRY](http://c2.com/cgi/wiki?DontRepeatYourself), as the daemon management code only needs to be written once (in the daemon-managing daemon) rather than many times over (in each individual daemon).
-It also makes daemon execution more predictable, since daemons "in production" behave more like they do when run attached to a developer's console during debugging or development.
+It also makes daemon execution more predictable, since daemons “in production” behave more like they do when run attached to a developer's console during debugging or development.